npetrangelo/SoundShader/README.md

-# SoundShader
+# SoundShaderEffect
-A VST plugin for writing shaders to generate audio or apply audio effects.
+A VST plugin for writing shaders to apply audio effects.